k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: impossible "trying to break non-equipped glass obj?" when attacking with certain objects
 - Fix: grammar feedback when spells like barkskin or stoneskin wear off
+- Fix: portal to quest would sometimes not spawn if entry portal spawned on Aphrodite's Garden or the Desolate Forest levels